exakat/php-dictionary/dictionary/storage-system.ini.rst

 A storage system is a generic term to describe an external service that store data for a longer time than the current PHP request.

-Storage systems may be RDBMS (SQL servers), key-value stores, noSQL server, file system, memory caching system, etc.
+Storage systems may be RDBMS, SQL servers, key-value stores, noSQL server, file system, memory caching system, etc.

 `Documentation <https://en.wikipedia.org/wiki/Computer_data_storage>`__